 You can do your own initial check on the size of your roof by looking at Google Maps.
 If your roof's surface area is over 200 m2, it is probably an interesting option.

-Contact one of solar team, and an expert will come and assess whether the roof is suitable for solar panels.
-They will estimate how many panels can be installed and how much energy can be obtained and thus used by your company.
+Contact our solar team, and an expert will come and assess whether the roof is suitable for solar panels.
+They will estimate how many panels can be installed and how much energy can be obtained and used by your company.
 This will provide insight into a possible design and the costs and yield of your own solar park.

 Three ways to install solar panels